yugr/DirtyFrame/README.md

 # What's this?

-StackRandomizer is a prototype tool which tries to provoke uninitilized data errors by filling stack frames with garbage before executing functions.
+StackRandomizer is a prototype tool which tries to provoke uninitilized data errors by filling stack frames with garbage before and after executing functions.

-The results are mostly negative so I believe the approach isn't viable.
+The results are negative so I believe the approach isn't viable.

 # How to run